-If you’ve ever been confused at the grocery store trying to figure out a pork shoulder vs a pork butt, you’re not alone.
+If you’ve ever been confused at the grocery store trying to figure out pork shoulder vs pork butt, you’re not alone.
 If you are looking to make mouthwatering barbecue pork in your own backyard, you don’t want to get the wrong meat.

 In this article, I’ll be walking you through the differences between the two cuts, which is best for turning into pulled pork, and what you can do with either cut.